Human factors in diving equipment design: Fins

 Fin design is a compromise between propulsive efficiency and maneuverability.
-Monofins are the equipment of choice for deep apnea diving and both speed and endurance competition.
+Monofins are the equipment of choice for deep apnea diving and for speed and endurance competitions.
 Breath hold spearfishers need more maneuverability while retaining the best reasonably practicable efficiency, and they mostly choose long bifins.
 Professional and recreational scuba and surface-supplied divers will sacrifice more efficiency for better maneuverability.
-Comfort issues, stressing of muscles and joints, particularly with less physically fit divers, may bias the choice towards softer fins that produce less thrust and maneuverability.
+Comfort issues and muscle or joint stress, particularly among less physically fit divers, may bias the choice towards softer fins that produce less thrust and maneuverability.
 Divers needing maximum maneuverability will usually choose stiff paddle fins which can be effective for reversing out of a tight spot but are inefficient for cruising using flutter kick.
 These fins work well with the frog kick, which is also less likely to shed vortices downward and disturb silty bottoms, so this style of fin is popular for cave and wreck penetration diving.

 Experimental work suggests that larger fin blades are more efficient in converting diver effort to thrust, and are more economical in breathing gas for similar propulsive effect.
-Larger fins were perceived to be less fatiguing than smaller fins.
-For each kick stroke the mass of the fin must be accelerated once in each direction, so getting more thrust per stroke will waste less work on fin and leg accelerations.
-This effect also relates to heavier fins, boots and ankle weights.
+Larger fins were perceived by the participating divers to be less fatiguing than smaller fins.
+For each kick stroke the mass of the fin must be accelerated once in each direction, so producing more thrust per stroke will waste less work on accelerations.
+Inertial effects increasing the work of finning are also caused by heavier fins, boots and ankle weights.

-Attachment to the foot follows two basic options.
-An integral foot pocket enclosing the heel, or an open heeled foot pocket with an elastic heel strap, which may be of adjustable length.
+Attachment to the foot follows two basic options: an integral foot pocket enclosing the heel or an open heeled foot pocket with an elastic heel strap.
 Both systems allow full mobility of the ankle joint for bi-fins, but limit the motion for monofins.

-Full foot-pockets are softer and more comfortable on bare feet, and spread the loads more evenly, but are often unsuited to wearing over a thick or hard-soled boot suitable for crossing rough rocky shores.
-Fin retainers may be necessary for security if the fit is a bit loose.
-Open heel foot pockets can be matched with foot width when wearing a boot, and the heel-strap selected or adjusted to fit.
+Full foot-pockets are softer and more comfortable on bare feet, and spread the loads more evenly, but are often unsuited to wearing over a thick or hard-soled boot capable of crossing rough rocky shores.
+Fin retainers may be necessary for security if the fit is loose.
+Open heel foot pockets can be matched with foot width when wearing a boot, and the heel-strap is selected or adjusted to fit.
 Fin straps may be of fixed or adjustable length.
-Fixed length straps are always the right length for a single user, and have fewer snag points, moving parts and other things that can fail.
+Fixed length straps are always the right length for a single user, and have fewer snag points, moving parts, and other components that can fail.
 Adjustable straps are quickly adaptable to the feet of different users, a major advantage for rental equipment.

-Masks and helmets

-Diving masks and helmets have some common functions: both provide an air space between the eyes a and a transparent window to allow the diver a clear view underwater.
-Other functions may differ or partly overlap.